ankit10a/Device_atlas_test/README.md

 - Fetches device data from DeviceAtlas API
 - Stores normalized data in MySQL database
-- Frontend displays tablet devices sorted by OS version
+- Frontend displays devices details
+- In Frontent above table filters(Dropdown) are given for the seraching(Filtering) and sorting the table
 - Dockerized development environment
 - API endpoints for data management